 The FV hospital was a very nice hospital.
 I was admitted immediately and put on IV straight away.
 I’m not sure how many bags they gave me the first night; it must have been at least 2 or 3.
 I felt much better after my IV meal!

 Sparing no expense, my family was prepared to support me in any way possible.
-However, lucky me, I had a travel insurance!
-My emergency medical insurance paid for everything, including any follow up medical needs.
-I was in the hospital for 10 days in a private room which had a giant bathroom (with a shower).
+However, lucky me, I had travel insurance!
+My emergency medical insurance paid for everything, including any follow-up medical needs.
+I was in the hospital for 10 days in a private room that had a giant bathroom (with a shower).
 First-class hospital accommodations.